anshuls5644/Emotion-Detection-via-Facial-Expressions-Body-Gestures/README.md

-# 🎭 Emotion Recognition Using Body Gestures and Facial Expressions
+# 🎭 Emotion Detection via Facial Expressions & Body Gestures

 A real-time emotion recognition system using **MediaPipe** and **Machine Learning**, capable of detecting and classifying human emotions based on **facial expressions**, **hand gestures**, and **body posture**.